 What challenges is Deloitte currently facing?

 How to approach the question: This is a particularly fun question because you can really sell yourself in terms of what value you could bring to Deloitte and highlight your commercial awareness.
-You need to take some company news and spin it around to relate to what you do – for example, Deloitte is currently one of the big auditors going through a restructuring process in China.
-Just stating that fact isn’t enough: you need then to be able to say, ‘What this means for the company is x’, and even better, ‘This is what it means for the division I’m applying to, and how it might affect things we have to consider here in Britain’.
+The best place to start is the 'Newsroom' section of Deloitte's website.
+You need to take some company news and spin it around to relate to what you do.
+Just relaying a piece of news that the recruiters are already aware of isn’t enough; you need then to be able to say, ‘What this means for the company is x’, and, even better, ‘This is what it means for the division I’m applying to, and how it might affect things we have to consider here in Britain’.